whiteoctober/proto-temp/README.md

 ## Using it

-If you build your project on this code, we recommend that you rename the `app/client` folder to something project-specific, e.g. `app/project-name-here`.
+If you build your project on this code, we recommend that you...

+* Rename the `app/client` folder to something project-specific, e.g. `app/project-name-here`.
+* Create a unique secret key and update the one in `main.py`.